Optimal regularity of isoperimetric sets with H\"older densities: Introduction

 At first glance, the loss in the order of the H\"older semi-norm from $\alpha$ in the differentiable setting of Theorem \ref{prop_densities_high_reg} to $\frac{\alpha}{2-\alpha}$ in the continuous setting in Theorem \ref{thm_main} seems surprising.
-This feature is, however, well-known from classical regularity theory for the minimization of variational functionals of the form $\mathcal F[w]= \int_\Omega F(x,w,Dw)\, dx$ among Sobolev functions in a given Dirichlet class, in the specific situation that merely an $\alpha$-H\"older continuity assumption is imposed on the maps $u \mapsto F(x,u,z)$ and $(x,u) \mapsto D_z F(x,u,z)$ which does not allow for the passage to an Euler--Lagrange equation.
+This feature is, however, well known from classical regularity theory for the minimization of variational functionals of the form $\mathcal F[w]= \int_\Omega F(x,w,Dw)\, dx$ among Sobolev functions in a given Dirichlet class, in the specific situation that merely an $\alpha$-H\"older continuity assumption is imposed on the maps $u \mapsto F(x,u,z)$ and $(x,u) \mapsto D_z F(x,u,z)$ which does not allow for the passage to an Euler--Lagrange equation.
 In this case, the optimal regularity of minimizers is precisely $C^{1, \alpha/(2 - \alpha)}$, see~\cite{Philips}.

-The hypothesis that the volume density $f$ being H\"older continuous seems to be an artifact of our method of proof and we actually do not believe that it is a necessary assumption.
+The hypothesis that the volume density~$f$ must be Hölder continuous seems to be an artifact of our method of proof and we actually do not believe that it is a necessary assumption.
 Indeed, our optimal regularity result is independent of the H\"older exponent $\gamma$, and the suboptimal results from Theorem \ref{prop_densities_low_reg2} hold true also without any continuity requirement.
 Unfortunately, we do currently not see how to remove this hypothesis.

-Finally, the optimal bound on the dimension of the singular set follows from the standard regularity theory for $\omega$-minimal sets, established by Tamanini in \cite{Tam}.
+Finally, the optimal bound on the Hausdorff dimension of the singular set follows from the standard regularity theory for $\omega$-minimal sets, established by Tamanini in \cite{Tam}.
 Indeed, as commented above, in \cite{CP1} and \cite{PS} it is proved that an isoperimetric set with density is $\omega$-minimal for a certain modulus of continuity $\omega(r)=r^{2\sigma}$, and hence Tamanini's regularity result applies.

 We conclude this introduction by discussing the strategy of the proof of our main result.